Vyral/mark-ramey/_posts/2019-11-05-how-you-can-get-involved-with-united-against-povertys-upcoming-toy-drive.md

 0:39 - Nancy shares a few words on United Against Poverty’s upcoming toy drive

-3:10 - How to donate toys at (or after) my upcoming client appreciation event (which you can learn more about here)&nbsp;
+3:10 - How to donate toys at (or after) my upcoming client appreciation event

 4:06 - How United Against Poverty helps families lift themselves up into economic self-sufficiency and how you can help with this goal